 The getvfsent(3C) family of routines is used to read and write to /etc/vfstab.

 /etc/vfstab can be used to specify swap areas.
 An entry so specified, (which can be a file or a device), automatically is added as a swap area by the /usr/sbin/swapadd script when the system boots.
 To specify a swap area, the device-to-mount field contains the name of the swap file or device, the FS-type is swap, mount-at-boot is no and all other fields have no entry.
-The presence in /etc/vfstab of the encrypted option, specified for swap device that is a ZFS volume or a raw device, enables encryption on that device.
-For a ZFS volume, encryption is enabled by the ZFS encryption property (see zfs(8)); for a raw device, encryption is enabled by means of lofi(4D).
+All swap devices are encrypted.
+For a ZFS volume, encryption is always enabled, whether the volume has ZFS encryption property (see zfs_encrypt(8)) or not; for a raw device, encryption is enabled by means of lofi(4D).
 Any unrecognised mount options for swap areas are ignored.

 iSCSI LUN can only be mounted after the iSCSI initiator SMF service, svc:/network/iscsi/initiator, is started.
 Set the mount at boot entries for iSCSI LUN in /etc/vfstab to iscsi instead of yes.
 This enables the iSCSI initiator SMF service to attempt to mount iSCSI LUN later.

-The following are vfstab entries for various file system types supported in the Solaris operating environment.Example 1 NFS and UFS Mounts
+The following are vfstab entries for various file system types supported in the Solaris operating system.Example 1 NFS and UFS Mounts

 The following entry invokes NFS to automatically mount the directory /usr/local of the server example1 on the client's /usr/local directory with read-only permission: